awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/userguide/ami-products.md

 For listings not created with the Self\-Service Listings tool, edit and upload the Product Load Form for the product\.
 Links to upload updated Product Load Forms are on the **File Uploads** tab on the AMMP landing page\.

- If you have questions about product removals, contact the AWS Marketplace Seller Operations team at aws\-marketplace\-seller\-ops@amazon\.com\.
+ If you have questions about product removals, contact the contact the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team\.